-The procedure is the same, and soon enough we got to the point where .
-This means that our equation has no real solutions, but only complex: , .
+The procedure is the same, and quickly enough we arrived at the point where .
+This means that solutions of our quadratic equation are not real numbers, and are only complex: , .

-The second form is the form in which or .
-This is one of the simplest quadratic equations because they can be written as a product of two linear equations, where one solution is always equal to and other is equal to .
+This is one of the simplest forms of a quadratic equation because it can be written as a product of two linear equations, where one solution is always equal to and other is equal to .

 Example 3.
 Solve the equation .